 333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

-Mr. Stoker has written on a variety of subjects, including class actions, arbitration, and constitutional law.
-He recently co-authored The Changed Landscape of Businesses’ Right to Enforce Arbitration Agreements: A Survey of Class Actions Involving Petitions to Compel Arbitration After Concepcion (Bloomberg/BNA Class Action Litigation Report), and contributed to chapters and updates in A Practitioner’s Guide to Class Actions (American Bar Association).
+He has written and presented on a variety of subjects, including class actions, arbitration, employment, and constitutional law.
+Brandon co-authored The Changed Landscape of Businesses’ Right to Enforce Arbitration Agreements: A Survey of Class Actions Involving Petitions to Compel Arbitration After Concepcion (Bloomberg/BNA Class Action Litigation Report), and contributed to chapters and updates in A Practitioner’s Guide to Class Actions (American Bar Association).

 Brigham Young University - 2010 Juris Doctor